SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 * I always wanted to use them for their wifi cababilities... didnt have a project/time so far.
 * I am implementing Splunk at work.
 Learning on the go.. why not play with it at home too..
 * I can run splunk in a docker on my QNAP NAS..
+* I want to use Visual-Studio-Code and the PlatformIO plugin.

 ### Scope
 * Everything i learn / do to get the ESP8266 to talk to Splunk on my NAS.